-Airtax offers a Tax Return lodgement service for $99.
+Airtax offers a Tax Return lodgement service from $179.
 We have a simple, easy-to-use form which helps users take control of their income tax affairs for themselves.
 We have an assortment of useful tools, including ATO prefill, a live tax position calculator and a capital gains calculator to name a few.

 A particularly important section for you as a food delivery driver is the “sole trader” section, which can be found on the Income page of the Airtax Tax Return.

 When you add a sole trader business, you will be taken to another page which will ask you for some general questions about your business activity, as well as your businesses income and expense information.
 Based on the income and expenses you list in this section, a “net business position” will be calculated (business income minus business expenses), and this amount is added to your taxable income for the financial year.

 IMPORTANT NOTE: Once you complete the sole trader section, do not list expenses relating to your food delivery operation on the Deductions page of your Tax Return.
 This would otherwise result in double-claiming your expenses.